harperd/machine-learning/notes/6-0-neural-networks.md

 ![https://isaacchanghau.github.io/post/activation_functions/](../images/nn-bio-logical.png)

 In neural networks, *layer 1* is the input layer followed by a number of *hidden layers* (layer 2 in the example below) and an *output layer* which produces the hypothesis result.
-Each layer is comprised of *activation functions* also called *neurons* which are connected by *synapses* which contain the weights that get applied to the values are each layer before the activation function is called.
+Each layer is comprised of *activation functions* also called *neurons* which are connected by *synapses* which contain the weights that get applied to the values are each layer before the activation functions are called.
 The graphic below depicts the most basic ANN with only a single hidden layer.

 ![Neural Network](../images/neural-network.png)